 Whether you prefer the option of cloud storage features or you want a dedicated backup service, there are plenty of ways to back up NAS to cloud storage.
 You can use a larger provider for long-term reliability, a smaller service for a unique feature or dedicated management software to mix and match other services.

-Regardless of what you choose, it’s important to keep backups of your data, or you risk losing it all.
 If you want to find out more about how to backup your NAS or which home NAS device is the best, then be sure to read our other articles.

-Do you have a NAS at home?
+Do you have a NAS device at home?
 Have you backed it up to the cloud?
 Did you use any of these services?
 Let us know in the comments below.
 Thank you for reading.

 FAQ